basarevych/utp-punch/README.md

 When server and/or client are behind NAT they normally do not have an Internet IP address to bind to in order to receive incoming connections.

-UDP hole punching tricks firewalls into opening a temporarily hole for its user, so a port on the NAT device becomes bound to the port of the server/client inside the LAN.
+UDP hole punching tricks firewalls into opening a temporary hole for its user, so a port on the NAT device becomes bound to the port of the server/client inside the LAN.